lxsmnsyc/the-fighting-game/docs/engine.md

 covers them, and a repeat is never repeated.
 A card that changes the triggering event inline applies the change once per time.

+Cards cannot provide permanent energy.
+Energy gained while a card trigger resolves is always consumable, whatever asked for it.

 `battle.cardTriggers` lists the triggers still resolving, the innermost last.
 Anything that happens while one resolves was set off by that card.